-First and foremost I would like to thank my supervisor Paul Vallelonga and co-supervisor Anders.
-There has been no limit to the time and effort they have put into advising me scientifically, and as importantly, they have also advised me on all other concerns I have had.
+First and foremost I would like to thank my supervisor Paul Vallelonga and co-supervisor Anders Svensson.
+There has been no limit to the time and effort they have put into advising me.
 Both their professional and personal advise have extended far beyond what a PhD student could hope for.

 My thanks go to Nancy Bertler at GNS in Wellington, New Zealand, who hosted me for 2 months during the RICE campaign in 2014.
-Her leadership during the strenuous campaign was very inspiring, and my time in New Zealand will remain a happy memory.
+Her leadership during the campaign was very inspiring, and my time in New Zealand will remain a happy memory.
 Similarly, I would like to thank Todd Sowers for hosting me last winter at Penn State University.
-I greatly appreciate his concern for both my scientific projects and personal well being.
+I greatly appreciate his interest in both my scientific projects and personal well being.
 He introduced me for Richard Alley and helped me visit Meredith Kelly at Dartmouth College, both of which gave valuable input to the interpretation of the RECAP dust record.
 Not least, he gave me ice and lab facilities, so I could prepare RECAP samples for Alejandra Borunda's geochemical measurements at Lamont-Doherty Earth Observatory.

-Warm thanks go to my scientific collaborators, especially Alejandra Borunda at Lamont-Doherty, Barbara Delmonte, Giovanni Baccolo, Marco Potenza and Llorenç Cremonesi for the great effort they have put into our common projects.
+Warm thanks go to my scientific collaborators, especially Alejandra Borunda at Lamont-Doherty, Barbara Delmonte, Giovanni Baccolo, Marco Potenza and Llorenç Cremonesi in Milan for the great effort they have put into our common projects.
 Special thanks also go to Llorenç Cremonesi for his great patience and commitment while writing the instrument paper.

 I would also like to thank my old office mate Troels Mikkelsen, for his participation in both my personal and work life.
 His support has been invaluable.
-In the same way I would like to thank Nicholas Rathmann and Christian Holme, for keeping up the spirit and always helping with science and writing during the last few months.
+In the same way I would like to thank Nicholas Rathmann and Christian Holme for keeping up the spirit and always helping with science and writing problems during the last few months.